 # The path of cert and key files for nginx

-certificate: /home.ubuntu/harbor/certs/harbor.local.crt
+certificate: /home/ubuntu/harbor/certs/harbor.example.crt

-private_key: /home.ubuntu/harbor/certs/harbor.local.key
+private_key: /home/ubuntu/harbor/certs/harbor.example.key

 # enable strong ssl ciphers (default: false)